sci2pro/wowdata/README.md

 ## **A Graphical Future**

-WowData is pipeline-first, not code-first or GUI-first.
+WowData™ is pipeline-first, not code-first or GUI-first.

 We plan to build a **world-class graphical application** that: